SamGreenwood84/12-build-a-database/README.md

 GIVEN a command-line application that accepts user input

-WHEN I start the application

-THEN I am presented with a figlet message "Success!"
+WHEN I start the application successfully I am presented with a figlet message "Success!"

 THEN I am presented with the following options: ?
 Are you viewing your database or making an entry?

-WHEN I choose to view
+WHEN I choose to View

 THEN I am presented with a set of options in the command line